 Well, first of all, deploying applications is not part of a developer’s job, so they might not have the skills to do it.
 And even if they do, how are you going to ensure that they’re always available to do this?

 For small teams that only have one lead / senior developer, their time will be split between building the application and deploying it.
 How are you going to scale as your business grows?

 Many companies are all too familiar with this scenario, so they try to hire a DevOps Engineer.
 But as we’ve previously mentioned, experienced DevOps specialists are hard to come by – recruiting can take even up to 10 months, and you need another 3 to 6 months to get things up and running.
 You might not have this time (or the money, as DevOps Engineers are more expensive than developers).

-So what alternatives you have to hiring a DevOps?
+So what alternatives do you have to hire a DevOps?